intanpermata96/pandas-Foundations/README.md

 - Data ingestion & inspection: import and inspect a variety of datasets.

-- Exploratory data analysis: statistical and visual EDA.
+- Exploratory data analysis: perform statistical and visual EDA.

 - Time series in pandas: manipulate and visualize time series data using Pandas, with concepts such as upsampling, downsampling, and interpolation.